Tea giant fails in bid to halt Malawi plantation sex abuse claims case by capping costs

 Sapna is a partner in the international claims team.
 In 2019 she won the Law Society's Human Rights Solicitor of the Year award.

-Melanie Jacques is a chartered legal executive in the international department.
+Melanie Jacques is an associate and chartered legal executive in the international department.

 Women claim systemic sex abuse on tea plantations owned by British brand suppliers